 - Mosquito and insect control.
 Because of small droplets a thermal fogger produce, they are good for mosquito and other smaller insect control.
 For mosquito control, the best droplet size is from 5-20 microns, and most thermal foggers will produce particles in this range.

 - Controlled outdoor fogging.
 Because fog that a thermal fogger produce is thick and easily visible, you can more easily control the direction of fogging.
 This will make an outdoor fogging more controlled because most ULV fogging devices produce hardly visible fog.

 - Fogging obstructed areas.
 Because of small particle size, fog produced by a thermal fogger can reach in very small places such as floor gaps, cracks in walls and similar places indoors, or into thick bushes, long grass, high treetops and other hard to reach outdoor places.

 ULV foggers in opposite do not use extensive heat in fogging process, so they can be used indoors without fire risks.
 Also, ULV foggers produce almost invisible fog and allow to adjust particle size, so they can be used in more applications than thermal foggers.
 ULV foggers are used:

 - In any indoor place.
 As mentioned above, ULV foggers use cold fogging techniques, so they are safe to use indoors.

 - For odor control and disinfection.
 ULV foggers are often used to disinfectant houses and large warehouses as well as control unpleasant odors in such areas.
 ULV fogger can be left to work automatically and there isn’t need for a person to operate the fogger all the time as with thermal foggers.

 - To get rid of molds.
 ULV foggers are also used with special chemicals to get rid of molds in indoor areas.

 - On plants and greenhouses.
-Because ULV foggers allow to adjust particle size, they can also be used outdoors or in greenhouses to spray different solution on plants.
+Because ULV foggers allow you to adjust particle size, they can also be used outdoors or in greenhouses to spray the different solution on plants.